rust-lang/this-week-in-rust/tools/events-automation/README.md

 ### Requirements to run this code:
 - Event sink requires Python installation.
 - For specific module requirements: `pip install -r requirements.txt`

+### How to use this code:
+- In order to use the Event Sink code please ensure that all requirements listed above have been met/installed on your device.
+- Check that all Event Source module function calls are included in `event_list` (function calls should concatenate into a single list of event objects).

+### Architecture of the Event Sink:
+- `main()`: Gathers a list of events from imported Event Source modules, formats the event date and location data, identifies a start date for the date-window filter, creates a 2D sorted list of events from `sort_and_filter_events()`, outputs to screen Event details in markdown format with section headers and duplicate warnings.
+- `format_data(event_list)`: Formats event date and location data into pre-determined format (as described above) using Event Class functions `format_date()` and `format_location()`.
+    - `format_date()`: Identifies if date variable is a datetime object and if so, converts to date object.
+    - `format_location()`: Identifies if location data is already formatted.
+If not, parses location data through geopy module, extracts the required information, then formats the data.
+- `sort_and_filter_events(event_list, start_date)`: Removes all events that are outside of the determined date window (start_date + 5 weeks), sorts the list of events first by date then by location, identifies potential duplicate events to be manually checked on completion, separates events by virtual/continent into a 2D list that is returned to `main()`.
+- `sort_events(event_list)`: Uses an insertion sort algorithm to sort the list of events by date, then by location.
+- `potential_duplicate(event_list)`: Flags potential duplicate events by comparing date, url, name, and organizerName variables (in that order).
+- `sort_virtual_continent(event_list)`: Separates the event list into a 2D list by virtual/continent.
+See function code comments for index key.

 ### Expected Output:
 Example Output from `test_events.py` data: